Automattic/jetpack/projects/packages/jetpack-mu-wpcom/src/common/wpcom-enqueue-dynamic-script/README.md

 # WPCOM Enqueue Dynamic Script

 This plugin defines the `WPCOM_Enqueue_Dynamic_Script` class which allows for scripts and dependencies in PHP to be loaded dynamically via a JS callback.
 This handles not only the registered scripts but also their dependencies, before's, after's, and translations.
-Dependencies in be loaded in parallel, but executes them in the expected order.
+Dependencies will be loaded in parallel, but executes them in the expected order.
-The scripts are added inline scripts in the HTML statically in a disabled state until the main script that owns them is loaded.
+Note that the scripts that are added inline (eg via `wp_add_inline_script`) are inlined in the HTML statically in a disabled state until the main script that owns them is loaded.
+Meaning they won't be loaded lazily like the main script.

 ## Methods